awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 - checksum header name: the name of the checksum header to be validated, which allows the user to see if validation occurred and which checksum algorithm was used.

 The checksum will be validated after the response is fully consumed by the user.
-If there is a checksum mismatch, an exception will be thrown.

 #### Notifying the User of Validation